 It is now far easier to retire to France than it once was before the internet fully blossomed.
 Every red tape related issue from buying a house to residency is much simpler to solve nowadays and there are always plenty of expat forums and websites available to assist you anyway.

 Expat communities are numerous in many parts of France and they might become invaluable when it comes to everyday questions of local life.
-They always ready to come to help, give advice, recommend local businesses, doctors, and inform you on all the essential local facts you need to know.
+They always ready to come to help, give advice, recommend local businesses, doctors, and inform you of all the essential local facts you need to know.

-For those capital rich retiring to France may bring one more advantage – the relatively low wealth tax threshold.
+For those capital-rich retiring to France may bring one more advantage – the relatively low wealth tax threshold.
 You don’t pay any wealth tax if your world-wide assets don’t exceed €800,000.
-Also, for the first 5 years your foreign assets are exempt from the tax.
+Also, for the first 5 years, your foreign assets are exempt from the tax.

 In France lump sums from pensions are not taxed at marginal rates, they are only subject to a 7.5% income tax charge, no matter how big the withdrawal is.
-Note: France is not a tax friendly country for regular pension income – only for a qualifying lump sum withdrawal.

 To qualify you would have to establish tax residency in France before taking your lump sum, and you would have to take expert advice to ensure your understanding of the rules and that they apply in your case.